-For more information on travel, meals, entertainment, and gift expenses and reimbursements, get Publication 463, Travel, Entertainment, and Gift Expenses.
-For information on car expenses, get Publication 917, Business Use of a Car.
+For more information on travel, meals, entertainment, and gift expenses and reimbursements, get Publication 463.
+For information on car expenses, get Publication 917.

 Union Dues and Expenses

 You can deduct dues and initiation fees you pay for union membership.

 You can also deduct assessments for benefit payments to unemployed union members.
 However, you cannot deduct the part of the assessments or contributions that provides funds for the payment of sick, accident, or death benefits.
 Also, you cannot deduct contributions to a pension fund even if the union requires you to make such contributions.